Wire82/org.openhab.binding.heos/README.md

 dynamicGroupHandling | Switch | If this option id activated the system automatically removes groups if they are ungrouped.
 Only works if the group is added via an UI. buildGroup | Switch | Is used to define a group.
 The player which shall be grouped has to be selected first.
 If Switch is then activated the group is build.

+## **Experimental**

-Also th bridge supports dynamic channeld which represent the player of the network and the favorites.
+Also the bridge supports dynamic channels which represent the player of the network and the favorites.
 They are dynamically added if player are found and if favorites are defined within the HEOS Account.
 To activate Favorites the system has to be signed in to the HEOS Account.

 ### Favorite Channels
 Channel Type ID | Item Type | Description